 North Beach: Surfers and Dog Lovers

-Separating Asbury Park from the tiniest Jersey Shore beach town, Loch Arbour, is a jetty that creates a decent surf break.
+Separating Asbury Park from the tiniest Jersey Shore beach town, Loch Arbor, is a jetty that creates a decent surf break.

-The city’s beach staff has wisely designated the area between Deal Lake Drive and Eighth Avenue as a surfing beach, and no swimmers are allowed during the summer season after 9 am starting daily from June 12.
+The city’s beach staff has wisely designated the area between Deal Lake Drive and Eighth Avenue as a surfing beach.
+No swimmers are allowed after 9 am during the summer season, starting daily on June 12.
 After July 4th, throngs of kids and young adults take up the surfing challenge at surf camp.

 The area between the jetties on Deal Lake Drive and Eighth Avenue is a surfing-only beach (no swimming is permitted).